thdakxo/thdakxo.github.io/README.md

-# Moving Ball Exercise
+# Moving Ball and Bus Tracker Exercise

 ## Description
-This exercise includes three moving balls that changes direction once it hits an invisible space limits
+Moving Ball exercise includes three moving balls that changes direction once it hits an invisible space limits Bus Tracker exercise shows bus stops between MIT and Harvard

 ## Installation
 There are no installations included.